 Combining strength, coordination, and mental problem-solving skills, rock climbing is a delightful pursuit for people of all abilities.
 As you pursue rock climbing you will notice your grip and core strength increase, as well as notice how previously difficult routes have now become simple due to your progression in technique.
 It is recommended you first try rock climbing indoors in a controlled environment with proper instruction before heading out into the great outdoors.
 When you do head outdoors, make sure you have someone experienced along to show you the ropes…

 Unlike rock climbing, bouldering does not reach heights that require ropes and as such requires much less gear and is more accessible to the casual climber.
 In addition, climbing with ropes requires a partner to operate the ropes while bouldering can be done on your own.
 Bouldering is often a great compliment to rock climbing as it improves and practices almost all qualities needed for rock climbing.
 Check out bouldering if heights are not your thing, or if you want a cheaper introduction into rock climbing!
+Bring along a crash pad to soften any falls.

 For true thrill seekers, caving / spelunking involves the exploration of the unknown, and in a way a battle against one’s own mind.
 Exploring caves is not for those who have claustrophobia, it is highly recommended that those wanting to do true caving do so with a qualified and experienced spelunker.